 The radio systems have been implemented across a number of Severn Trent’s sites since 2018, rising to fifteen sites in total, come the start of 2020.
 The radio solution provides site wide radio coverage enabling operators to communicate between themselves and the control centre whilst workers carry out tasks in all areas of the site .

-For even greater levels of site and environmental protection, the ANT’s Critical Alarm Management solution provides integration with Severn Trent’s SCADA alarm system – meaning that operators receive critical alarms irrespective of where they are on-site.
+For even greater levels of site and environmental protection, ANT’s Radio Connect solution provides integration with Severn Trent’s SCADA alarm system – meaning that operators receive critical alarms irrespective of where they are on-site.
 Therefore, if any pumps or critical assets fail, the system will immediately alert the operators directly on their radio handsets so that they are aware of any issues.
 This allows for incidents to be dealt with efficiently – critical when you consider that a leak into the local river system could cost millions in fines and lots of bad PR, if it is not responded to correctly and efficiently.

 If operators have an accident when working alone, they can alert colleagues by radioing for help or pressing their panic button on their radio.
 If an incident occurs and they’re rendered unconscious, colleagues are automatically alerted when the radio’s tilt sensor is activated to ensure that help arrives as quickly as possible.
 GPS location enables the response team to locate the operator without the need to search any large areas.

-Vicky, continues: “we have a fantastic relationship with ANT Telecom, the continued support we have received from the team, paired with expert solutions that have been deployed have given us an unrivaled service.
-We had full confidence that ANT Telecom would deliver the best possible bespoke solution to fully upgrade our safety and communication technology and associated processes and now, our workers can feel assured of their safety whilst also benefiing from streamlined communication abilities.”
+Vicky, continues: “we have a fantastic relationship with ANT Telecom, the continued support we have received from the team, paired with expert solutions that have been deployed have given us an unrivalled service.
+We had full confidence that ANT Telecom would deliver the best possible bespoke solution to fully upgrade our safety and communication technology and associated processes and now, our workers can feel assured of their safety whilst also benefiting from streamlined communication abilities.”